 Our lead product candidate is selonabant, a potent, small molecule cannabinoid receptor antagonist, to address the unmet medical need for a specific antidote for cannabis toxicity.
 Selonabant is orally bioavailable, rapidly absorbed, and has also been formulated for intravenous administration.
 We anticipate that both oral and IV selonabant treatments have the potential to reverse the symptoms of cannabis toxicity.
-Our proprietary position in the treatment of cannabis toxicity is protected by rights to two patent applications covering various methods of use of the compound and delivery systems.
+Our proprietary position in the treatment of cannabis toxicity is protected by rights to two issued US patents and four pending patent applications covering various methods of use of the compound and delivery systems.